navapbc/template-infra/infra/README.md

 ### 🔀 Project workflow

 This project relies on Make targets in the [root Makefile](/Makefile), which in turn call scripts in [/bin](/bin).
-The scripts call terraform commands.
+The scripts call Terraform commands.
 Many of the scripts are also called by the [Github Actions CI/CD](/.github/workflows).

-Generally, you should use the Make targets or the underlying scripts, but, if needed, you can call the underlying terraform commands.
+Generally, you should use the Make targets or the underlying scripts, but, if needed, you can call the underlying Terraform commands.
 For more details, see [making infrastructure changes](/docs/infra/making-infra-changes.md).

 ## 💻 Development